8 Tracks: Hurray for the Riff Raff's twang is heart full, but heartbroken

 8 Tracks is your antidote to the algorithm.
 Each week, NPR Music producer Lars Gotrich, with the help of his colleagues, makes connections between sounds across time.

-Bob Dylan's The Lyrics, Lou Reed's I'll Be Your Mirror, Joni Mitchell's Complete Poems and Lyrics, Yale University Press' Anthology of Rap— it's only in the last few decades that book publishers have begun to treat lyrics as an artform in itself.
+Bob Dylan's The Lyrics, Lou Reed's I'll Be Your Mirror, Joni Mitchell's Complete Poems and Lyrics, Yale University Press' The Anthology of Rap — it's only in the last few decades that book publishers have begun to treat lyrics as an art form in itself.
 So when I saw that Oxford American, a renowned literary magazine, published the lyrics to two new Hurray for the Riff Raff songs, I let out a little cheer.
 Alynda Segarra examines our frailty and resilience with an unsparing, yet tender cadence — their music, always evolving, responds to the contour of their words.

 Here are eight recently released tracks — plus a throwback — with lyrics that stand on their own as poetry.